johannalouise/repobepo/README.md

 XML provides access information and makes it easier for applications to use, store, display and transmit data.
 [[10]](https://www.ibm.com/support/knowledgecenter/ssw_ibm_i_73/rzamj/rzamjintrouses.htm).
 When it comes to Github Apps and Actions, XML files are often used for building a POM (Project Object Model) unit which is needed if you want to build a Maven project.
-[[11]](https://www.tutorialspoint.com/maven/maven_pom.htm) One example of an application that sometimes needs an XML file to create a POM unit is the application, [Travis](https://github.com/marketplace/travis-ci).
+[[11]](https://www.tutorialspoint.com/maven/maven_pom.htm) One example of an application that sometimes needs an XML file to create a POM unit is the application [Travis](https://github.com/marketplace/travis-ci).

 <a name="tutor"> </a>